-In order that the faculty council may judge leadership, service, and character, students who qualify scholastically are asked to submit documentation of these characteristics, including a resume, an essay response and references.
-Students' attendance records will also be reviewed.
 Membership is an honor bestowed upon a select group of students by the NHS Board on behalf of the school faculty.
-Students who are not selected do not have a legal right to a hearing, although they and their parents/guardians will be given an opportunity to present their complaints to the Principal or chapter advisor.
+Students who are not selected do not have a legal right to a hearing, although they and their parents/caregivers will be given an opportunity to present their complaints to the Principal or chapter advisor.
 Should current members fail to maintain their academic eligibility or should they violate school standards with respect to academic integrity and discipline, probation or dismissal from the society may result.
 Further information is noted in the NHS charter.